Opportunities for Students

 Our main focus is the study of polymers.
 It begins with the production process, where we optimize real industrial reactors (i.e., lowering of the production costs while preserving the product quality).
 We investigate the whole polymerization process using modern computational methods.
 Sub-processes are also studied experimentally by many different methods (TD-NMR, gravimetric sorption balances, video-microscopic apparatus, pressure decay apparatus).
 We focus also on a more specialized topics such as: flow in 3D printers, foams, charging of polymer particles, sophisticated polymer kinetics and more.

-We've started also another individual branch with focus on the global problem of the energy storage.
+We've started also another individual branch with a focus on the global problem of the energy storage.

-Some fields are more discussed bellow and list of topics (which are not all and can be adapted) is here: Kosekgroup topics for students (in Czech)
+Some fields are more discussed below and list of topics (which are not all and can be adapted) is here: Kosekgroup topics for students (in Czech)

 Computer modeling is a part of all the following topics.